-Deepika-Ranveer's Reception: Aishwarya Rai Bachchan, Kareena Kapoor & Anushka Sharma TURN HEADS
+Deepika-Ranveer's Reception: Aishwarya Rai Bachchan, Kareena Kapoor & Anushka Sharma TURN HEADS!

 - Mussoorie: The Land Of Picturesque Water

 Aishwarya Rai Bachchan, Kareena Kapoor Khan and Anushka Sharma turn heads in their glamorous avatars as they mark their presence at Ranveer Singh-Deepika Padukone's star-studded reception party at Grand Hyatt, Mumbai.
-Apart from them celebs including Rani Mukerji, Saif Ali Khan, Sara Ali Khan, Janhvi Kapoor, Sonakshi Sinha, Sanjay Dutt and Arshad Warsi were also seen in attendance.
-Have a look at their pictures and do tell us know whose look you loved the most.
+Apart from them, celebs including Rani Mukerji, Saif Ali Khan, Sara Ali Khan, Janhvi Kapoor, Sonakshi Sinha, Sanjay Dutt and Arshad Warsi were also seen in attendance.
+Have a look at their pictures and do tell us whose look you loved the most.

 Aishwarya Rai Bachchan

-Aishwarya Rai Bachchan was a vision in white lehenga and we loved how she paired her look with minimal jewellery and looked damn stunning!
+Aishwarya Rai Bachchan was a vision in a white lehenga and we loved how she paired her look with minimal jewellery and looked damn stunning!

 She was accompanied by Amitabh Bachchan, Jaya Bachchan and Shweta Bachchan.